mcwhitelab/activation_enrich/README.md

 <i>Note that this script currently pulls all activations across all layers.
 It would be good to add functionality to select activations from specific layers</i>
 <i>For aa embeddings, we can start with just taking the final layer activations</i>
+<i>BTW, this script is also ready for being further broken up into smaller functions</i>

 This script outputs a .pkl file, and a .pkl.description that describes file contents, and .pkl.seqnames which lists which sequences are in the .pkl file